giannisvassiliou/PING-EDBT-2025/README.md

 # PING
+PING is a  novel system, built on top of Spark, for progressively processing RDF queries.
+In the system query processing relies on a hierarchical schema structure, which facilitates effective data partitioning.
+Moreover, it allows the RDF query evaluation algorithms to directly locate the different levels of the hierarchy required for query answering.
+This also enables answering queries progressively, by sequentially visiting the various levels of the hierarchy.

 ## Compile PING
 First you need to install maven to build PING.
 Then in the root folder where pom.xml exists, run: